samrocketman/blog/README.md

 #### Prerequisites

+* OS: Ubuntu GNU/Linux
+* Node.js 5
+* Ruby 2.2

+If you're using a Mac, then building the blog won't work.
+It's due to differences in the BSD toolset vs the GNU toolset.

 The blog requires Node.js 5 and Ruby 2.2 to be installed.
 It's best to use [nvm][nvm] for Node and [rvm][rvm] for Ruby.